NVIDIA/mlperf-common/README.md

 ```
 verify-mounts.sh "\data,\checkpoints"
 ```
-The directory where `verify-mounts.sh` is located should contain `cont-mount-info.sh` file generated earlier by `get-mount-info.sh`
+The directory where `verify-mounts.sh` is located should contain `cont-mount-info.sh` file generated earlier by `get-mount-info.sh`.